 Step 3: Begin the first pour

-Gently pour twice the amount of water than you have coffee onto your grounds (ex.~60 grams of coffee to 120 grams of water).
+Gently pour twice the amount of water than you have coffee onto your grounds (ex.~60 grams of coffee?
+Then your first pour is 120 grams of water).
 Use a spoon to quickly stir the coffee for 5-10 seconds.
 This allows the sugars to escape, creating a sweetness in the cup.

 Step 4: Pour the rest of the water

 Add the rest of your water and stir one more time for 5-10 seconds.
 Place the lid on top of the grounds.
 Don’t plunge just yet.
 Let the coffee steep for four minutes.
 Four.
 Don’t guess. ;)